 The longest island-to-island zipline is also here.
 In all cases, the adrenaline factor remains the same.
 It’s all about choosing the topography that you most like.

-If you’re looking for where to zipline in the Philippines, I’ve compiled 7 of the best ziplining destinations so you can better plan your itinerary.
+If you’re looking for where to zipline in the Philippines, I’ve compiled the best ziplining destinations so you can better plan your itinerary.

 The Zipline: You can ride solo, with a partner, or by threes, but nothing beats the full, unobstructed experience of riding this zipline alone!
 You’ll need to go through two zipline rides for the entire experience.
 The first zipline spans 740-meters offering great views of Hikong Bente.